Back pain and sciatica

 Future spine problems are possible for all patients after spine surgery.
 If you had spinal fusion and laminectomy, the spinal column above and below the fusion are more likely to have problems in the future.
 If you needed more than one kind of back surgery (such as laminectomy and spinal fusion), you may have more of a chance of future problems.

 Spinal fusion is surgery to fuse spine bones (vertebrae) that cause you to have back problems.
-Fusing means two bones are permanently placed together so there is no longer movement between them.
+Fusing means 2 bones are permanently placed together so there is no longer movement between them.

 Spinal fusion is usually done along with other surgical procedures of the spine, such as a diskectomy, laminectomy, or a foraminotomy.
 It is done to prevent any movement in a certain area of the spine.